Senior Tutor in Piano and Piano Pedagogy Lecturer

 - c/o +44 (0)121 331 5901

-She is a pianist with an interest in a wide and diverse repertoire.
-She has undertaken many different projects including performing and premiering new piano music and community outreach performances.
-In 2011 she undertook training for the Integra teaching pilot and was part of the Conservatoire Integra team in Valencia at the AEC conference (Association Européenne des Conservatoires) Integra is an International project, which is seeking to develop live electronic music.
+Katharine’s subsequent career has included performances at major venues with conductors including Barry Wordsworth, Adrian Lucas and Edwin Roxburgh.
+Her solo recitals throughout Britain have featured a wide and diverse repertoire, including contemporary repertoire and premiering new music.
+In 2011 she undertook training for the Integra teaching pilot and was part of the Conservatoire Integra team in Valencia at the AEC conference (Association Européenne des Conservatoires) Integra is an international project, which is seeking to develop live electronic music.